microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 This example shows an application with a vertical StackPanel in a `ScrollView`.
 The AnchorCandidates collection is populated with all the children in the StackPanel and the `ScrollView` picks an anchor based on the VerticalAnchorRatio property.

+Note that you can instead set the UIElement.CanBeScrollAnchor boolean property to True for all StackPanel children.
+Indeed, the `ScrollPresenter` inner component of the `ScrollView` implements the IScrollAnchorProvider interface and thus the XAML framework automatically calls its IScrollAnchorProvider.RegisterAnchorCandidate method for all UIElement children, direct or not, that have their CanBeScrollAnchor property set to True.
+The `ScrollPresenter` and `ScrollViewer` elements are treated and behave the same way in that regard.

+`ScrollView` also has public RegisterAnchorCandidate/UnregisterAnchorCandidate methods that delegate to the inner `ScrollPresenter`’s methods.

 *`ScrollView` (new)*

 ```csharp